 Step 6: Profit!

 One final thing to keep in mind: it’s critical to balance sales pitches and informational content.
-A newsletter full of content (but no sales pitches) won’t make you any money, while a newsletter full of pitches (but no content) won’t get you any readers.
+A monthly newsletter full of content (but no sales pitches) won’t make you any money, while a newsletter full of pitches (but no content) won’t get you any readers.

 Chances are, your email newsletter subscribers don’t want to hear about your products and services 100% of the time.
 While they may love you and want to hear from you, there’s only so much shilling you can do before they tune out.